Events

 PAME Conference

 The PAME Conference convenes epilepsy researchers, health care providers, non-profit professionals, and people impacted by epilepsy, including the bereaved, to share knowledge and work together to prevent epilepsy mortality.
-PAME's 2025 meeting will be held in Atlanta, GA on December 4th, 2025 with the family session occurring the day before on December 3rd.
+PAME's 2026 meeting will be held in Denver, CO on December 3rd, 2026 with the family session occurring the day before on December 2nd.
 Please click here for more details!

 Upcoming Webinars